ilikkako/ilikkako/README.md

 - 👋 Hi, I’m @ilikkako.
 Construction Architect from Finland.
-- 👀 I’m interested in programming and playing games, music and sports.
+- 👀 I’m interested in programming and playing video games, music and sports.
-- 🌱 I’m studying programming and game creation with Python and Godot.
+- 🌱 I’m just starting to study OSSU curriculum for computer science.
 - 💞️ At the moment I am not looking for collaborations.
 I am doing my personal solo project.
 - 📫 You can reach me here in github or by email: ipilowe@gmail.com